awassink/k8s-on-rpi/README.md

 ######Installing the worker nodes
-Boot a Raspi from an rpi-node-xx SD-card, login through ssh (ssh root@rpi-master OR ssh root@<rpi-master ip address>) with the password 'hypriot' and execute the commands listed below.
+Boot a Raspi from an rpi-node-xx SD-card, login through ssh (ssh root@rpi-master OR ssh root@master-node's-ip) with the password 'hypriot' and execute the commands listed below.
 When the nano-editor pops-up, change the rpi-master reference either to the master node's hostname (ie rpi-master) or the master node's IP-address.
 ```
 git clone https://github.com/juulsme/k8s-on-rpi